UnionOfRAD/specs/accepted/LSR-0-coding.md

 ### Including

 When including files with classes or libraries, use only and always the [require_once](http://php.net/require_once) function.
-Don't use brackets with the include statements as they are language constructs.<sup>?</sup>
+Don't use brackets with the include statements as they are language constructs.

 ### Importing